 Trombone: beginning to intermediate

 I trained as a classical vocalist, and have been training since I was 16.
 Even though this is not my professional aspiration, I do use classical as the foundation of vocal technique.
 I perform as a jazz vocalist and in musical theatre, so I teach these styles as well.

-Acting, Algebra, Algebra 1, Algebra 2, Audition Prep, Basic Math, Broadway Singing, Child Acting, Choir, Christian Gospel, Classical Voice, Country Singing, Ear Training, Elementary Math, English, Film Acting, Film and TV Acting, Geometry, Gospel Singing, History, Improv Acting, Jazz Voice, Language, Math, Meisner Technique, Method Acting, Musical Theater, Music Performance, Music Theory, Opera Voice, Pre Algebra, Reading, Shakespearean Acting, Singing, Speaking Voice, Stage Performance, Theater Acting, Vocal Training, Voice Acting
+Acting, Algebra, Algebra 1, Algebra 2, Audition Prep, Basic Math, Broadway Singing, Child Acting, Choir, Christian Gospel, Classical Voice, Country Singing, Ear Training, Elementary Math, Film and TV Acting, Geometry, Gospel Singing, Jazz Voice, Math, Musical Theater, Music Performance, Music Theory, Opera Voice, Pre Algebra, Singing, Speaking Voice, Stage Performance, Theater Acting, Vocal Training

 I fully enjoy teaching music and theater to others and spreading the art of performance, reaching out to all generations.
 I believe in customizing every lesson to be unique for my students in a way that will serve their individual needs.
 I teach with patience and encouragement and believe that students prosper and improve much more from a positive experience.
 My lessons are intended to be fun and influential in a positive light that can lead to a rewarding career, hobby, or just for personal enjoyment!